 Ms. McClure is responsible for the day-to-day operations of Monongalia County government.
 Any directions and decisions made by the Commission are carried out by the Administrator.
 She determines the agendas for meetings and acts as a facilitator for weekly and special meetings and generally prepares material for the Commission to review.
 The Administrator also reviews all correspondence directed to the Commission in general and prepares the appropriate response.
 Ms. McClure also responds to telephone calls and office visits from the public, department heads, and County employees.
 She also prepares a draft budget for review and approval of the Commission.

-Mr. Doyle is responsible for all county owned buildings and grounds.
-Bob and his staff of eight provide general maintenance but also are skilled at general construction for larger projects.
+Mr. Goss is responsible for all county owned buildings and grounds.
+Carlos and his staff of eight provide general maintenance but also are skilled at general construction for larger projects.
 He serves as the manager and overseer of the County’s Motor Pool, the Canine Adoption Center and the Litter Control Office.

 Collene Coon is the Commission's Secretary and Grant Coordinator.
 She has been employed by the county since April 2015.